antoninp/ap-query-loop/README.md

 4. Preview updates immediately via server render.
 5. Publish and view the gallery on the frontend.

+### AP Group by Taxonomy (parent block)

+This plugin also provides a parent block that groups the current Query Loop posts by a taxonomy and renders your chosen layout for every term.

+- Insert `AP Group by Taxonomy` inside a `core/query` block.
+- Choose the taxonomy in the block sidebar (dropdown or enter a custom slug).
+- Add blocks inside it (recommended: `Term Info` then `AP Query Loop Gallery`).
+- On the frontend, the block renders a section per term and passes context to children:
+   - `ap/currentTerm`: the current term object (slug, name, id)
+   - `ap/groupTax`: the taxonomy slug
+   - `ap/groupTerm`: the term slug

+Notes:
+- The block saves its children (InnerBlocks) and renders dynamically on the server to inject context per term.
+- If you created instances before this change, remove and re-insert the block so its inner blocks are serialized.
+- The main query is not altered beyond temporarily setting `queried_object` for core taxonomy blocks to resolve labels.

 ## Development

 ### Setup